rust-windowing/winit/FEATURES.md

 ## Core

-Tables detailing feature compatibility across platforms can be found in the wiki ***//TODO: MAKE LINK***

 ### Windowing
 - **Window initialization**: Winit allows the creation of a window
 - **Pointer to OpenGL**: Winit provides the necessary pointers to initialize a working opengl context